crate/crate/docs/general/ddl/partitioned-tables.rst

     cr> UPDATE computed_parted_table set created_at='1970-01-01'
     ...
 WHERE id = 1;
-    SQLActionException[ColumnValidationException: Validation failed for created_at: Updating a column which is referenced in a partitioned by generated column expression is not supported]
+    ColumnValidationException[Validation failed for created_at: Updating a column which is referenced in a partitioned by generated column expression is not supported]

 ::